 Why aren’t energy bills falling?

-Wholesale gas has recently gotten cheaper, which you can see in the graph below.
-A milder winter than expected reduced pressure on gas storage, which means energy companies can pay less for energy.
+Wholesale gas got cheaper in early 2023, which you can see in the graph below.
+A milder winter than expected reduced pressure on gas storage, which means energy companies paid less for energy.

-This is good news, but the impact on bills won't be immediate.
+This is good news, but the impact on bills wasn't immediate.
+Changes to wholesale prices take a little while to filter through to energy bills.
 Here's a rundown of why:

 - Energy suppliers buy energy in advance to make sure they can meet demand.
 This is called hedging.

-- In Jan 2023, most suppliers have already bought energy up until Summer 2023.
+- In Jan 2023, most suppliers had already bought energy up until Summer 2023.

 This approach means that there's always enough to meet customer demand so the supplier can stay in business.